ShieldHeart1/RelentlessNight/README.md

 Day at which wildlife populations will reach the minimum value set above.

+### Fish Final Minimum Population

+Fish population and chances of catching fish will decline over time.
+This setting determines the minimum that fish population can fall to.

+### Day Fish Decline Reaches Minimum

+Day at which fishing chances reach the minimum value set above.

 ### Fire Fuel Burn Time

 Extends how long books, wood, and coal fuels for fires will last after being placed in the fire.